Justin Wrobleski: Los Angeles Dodgers

 In 2025, he was on the Dodgers active roster for Opening Day, but was optioned to Oklahoma City the following day, without appearing in a game.
 He was called back up to make a spot start for the Dodgers on April 8 against the Washington Nationals.
 He made one more start on June 6 and then transitioned into a relief role for the rest of the season.
 He finished 5–5 with a 4.32 ERA in 24 games with 76 strikeouts.
 Wrobleski made the NL Wild Card roster against the Cincinnati Reds, but did not pitch.
 He was then left off of the NLDS roster (along with pitcher Edgardo Henriquez) in favor of pitchers Clayton Kershaw and Anthony Banda, but then was re-added to the roster after an injury to pitcher Tanner Scott.
-He pitched five scoreless across four games in the 2025 World Series, allowing four hits while striking out six.
+He pitched five scoreless innings across four games in the 2025 World Series, allowing four hits while striking out six.
 During Game 7 of the series, Wrobleski hit Andrés Giménez with a pitch, causing the benches to empty when Giménez took offense.
-Warnings were to be issued to both sides, but it ultimately did not factor into the rest of the game as the Dodgers won 5-4 in extra innings, making Wrobleski a world champion.
+Warnings were to be issued to both sides, but it ultimately did not factor into the rest of the game, as the Dodgers won 5–4 in extra innings, making Wrobleski a world champion.

+In 2026, Wrobleski started the season as a reliever but transitioned to the starting rotation after an injury to left hander Blake Snell.
+By the All-Star break, he had accumulated a 10–2 record in 100 1/3 innings with a 2.69 ERA and 73 strikeouts.
+He was named to the 2026 All-Star roster on July 11 as a replacement for Cincinnati Reds pitcher Chase Burns.